11ty/11ty-website/docs/data-global-custom.md

 ---
 eleventyNavigation:
   parent: Data Cascade
-  key: Global Data
+  key: Config Global Data
   order: 4
 ---

-# Custom Global Data {% addedin "1.0.0" %}
+# Global Data from the Configuration API {% addedin "1.0.0" %}

 In addition to [Global Data Files](/docs/data-global/) global data can be added to the Eleventy config object using the `addGlobalData` method.
 This is especially useful for plugins.